 - Luxury ($9,000-$16,000+).
 Luxury hot tubs are the best of the best.
 Their pumps are the strongest, their construction is the most energy efficient and durable, and their designs are the most elegant.
 They also have the widest array of features, state-of-the-art control systems and entertainment options, and simple, effective water care options.

-Length of Repayment for Hot Tub Financing Agreements
+Length of Repayment for Hot Tub Finance Agreements

 Typically, spa finance repayment terms range from 36 to 60 months, or three to five years.
 Since quality hot tubs can last a decade or more, even a 60-month plan will allow you to enjoy your hot tub long after your final payment.

 Naturally, the repayment term length will affect how much you pay per month.
-The shorter the repayment term, the more you’ll pay monthly; the longer the term, the less you’ll pay per month.
+The shorter the repayment term, the more your monthly payment; the longer the term, the less you’ll pay per month.

 For example, an $8,000 hot tub with an APR of 8% paid over 36 months will cost $250.69 per month.
 That same spa with the same APR paid over 60 months will cost $162.21 per month.
 So, you’ll have to determine whether you’d rather make fewer larger payments or more smaller payments.